Home » Posts tagged 'garden earth'

 Why did local go global?

+Why did local go global?
 When discussing the food system, I find that few seem to understand why the system is like it is.
-Some discuss the system in a way where it sounds like Big, Bad and Ugly corporations made the system into what it is today, and all we have to do is to decide that we want a local food system instead.
-But that view is underestimating the drivers of the economy.
-My own experiences in food processing and farming has made me understand that the workings of competition (“the market”) is the main factor influencing how and where production takes place.
+Some discuss the system in a way where it sounds like Big, Bad and Ugly corporations made the system into what it is today, and all we have to do is […]

 A regenerative food system is both a means and an end

-The land-sparing argument is mostly flawed when it promises to save land for wildlife or for carbon sequestration.
+A regenerative food system is both a means and an end The land-sparing argument is mostly flawed when it promises to save land for wildlife or for carbon sequestration.
 Continued intensification of the food system will lead to increased pressure on nature as well as the continued erosion of food culture.
-A regenerative food system and landscapes with multiple uses are both means and ends by themselves.
+A regenerative food system […]

 The Singularity is already here – it is the market